 1/2 AA and 14250 Batteries Features and Specifications

-1/2 AA and 14250 batteries feature physical dimensions of (D x H) 14.0 x 25.0 mm (~0.5512 x 0.9843 inches), which is approximately half the height of very popular and widely used AA batteries (14.5 × 50.5 mm).
+1/2 AA and 14250 batteries are cylindrical batteries with physical dimensions of (D x H) 14 x 25 mm (~0.5512 x 0.9843 inches), which is approximately half the height of very popular and widely used AA batteries (14.5 × 50.5 mm).

 There are three basic lithium chemistries used in 1/2 AA and 14250 batteries, including:

 - Lithium Manganese Dioxide (LiMnO2): non-rechargeable batteries with a nominal voltage of 3.0 volts and capacity in the 800-1000 mAh range.
 The most common labels are 1/2 AA 3.0V, CR14250, and similar.
 The most common 14 x 25 mm cylindrical battery is the "CR14250 battery", based on Lithium Manganese Dioxide chemistry.

 - Lithium-Thionyl Chloride (Li-SOCl2): non-rechargeable batteries with a nominal voltage of 3.6 volts and capacity of around 1200 mAh.
 The most common labels are 1/2 AA 3.6V, ER14250, and similar.
 These batteries also feature a very stable output voltage, high-discharge cells support relatively large discharge currents and feature low self-discharge rates, while low-discharge cells feature a very low self-discharge rate (<1% annually).